jeremynoesen/AISpongeLite/PRIVACY_POLICY.md

 ## How can I contact you about privacy concerns?

-If you have any privacy concerns, you can join the support server: https://discord.gg/RQcVqKGU5D.
+If you have any privacy concerns, you can open an issue in this repository.

 ## Note about external APIs